aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 # Pydantic support

-One of my favourite feature offered by FastAPI is Pydantic support.
-We can define Pydantic models and request response will be handled by FastAPI for these models.
+One of my favorite features offered by FastAPI is Pydantic support.
+We can define Pydantic models and request-response will be handled by FastAPI for these models.
-Lets create a covid-19 symptom checker API to understand this.
+Let's create a COVID-19 symptom checker API to understand this.

 ## Covid-19 symptom checker API
-We create request body, it is the format in which client should send the request.
+We create a request body, it is the format in which the client should send the request.
+It will be used by Swagger UI.
 ```python
 from pydantic import BaseModel